|

 powerful man of God, being used even in the raising of people from the

 understandable why he would fall at Peter’s feet.
-Verse
+We

 27 says that after Peter talked with Cornelius at the door of his home, he

-went inside and found a gathering room full of people.
+went inside and found a gathering room full of Gentiles.

-before.
-The room was filled with people waiting to hear what Peter had to
+but before.
+The room was filled with people waiting to hear what Peter had

 Again, you can see how ingrained the Mosaic Law was in Peter’s